jtemplon/cuny-secure-ai-investigations/README.md

-# CUNY Fall 2024
+# CUNY's Secure AI For News Investigations Exercises

-This repository contains code and exercises from `Uncovering AI Bias: Investigative Strategies for Reporters` and `Secure AI for News Investigations` taught by John Templon at CUNY during the fall of 2024.
-It will be regularly updated during that time period.
+This repository contains code and exercises from `Uncovering AI Bias: Investigative Strategies for Reporters` and `Secure AI for News Investigations` taught by John Templon at CUNY.
+It is regularly updated when he is teaching those classes.

 ## Code Examples